 The vast majority of states regulate smoking in the workplace.
 There is no federal law which governs smoking at work, so smoking regulations vary significantly from state to state.
 Many states prohibit smoking in any indoor area of the workplace, but allow the employer to designate a smoking area.
 Other states ban smoking altogether at the workplace, while a few states have no laws restricting smoking at work.
 In addition to state laws, local laws (city or county) may impose stricter regulations on smoking at work.
 Even if there is not an applicable law, the employer can have its own workplace smoking policies that prohibit smoking entirely or limit it to certain areas, such as a break room.
-For more information, see the state smoking laws page.

 Some states have passed laws either requiring that the workplace be smoke free, or giving the employer the right to declare the workplace smoke free.
 Other states have laws allowing an employer to designate a specific "smoking area" that is segregated from the workplace so employees may easily avoid exposure to second-hand smoke.
 However, if your state does not have a law, and your employer does not have a policy, then you may not be protected if your coworkers choose to smoke.
-For more information, see the state smoking laws page.

 It has been established that secondhand smoke from cigarettes leads to thousands of nonsmoker deaths a year due to lung cancer and heart disease.
 Some states who have established smoking bans in bars and restaurants have done so on the basis of protecting workers from second-hand smoke.
 Being around coworkers while they are smoking can be hazardous to your health, especially if you are breathing in tobacco smoke every single workday.

 4. Does workplace smoking violate health and safety laws such as OSHA which regulate exposure to hazardous substances?